top of page

 Protecting energy is part of delivery.

-• stop overcommitting to “quick” work that isn’t truly priority
+• Stop overcommitting to “quick” work that isn’t truly a priority.

 Multi-Project Reset Checklist (10 Minutes)

-Use this when your day feels chaotic and you need control fast.
+Use this checklist when your day feels chaotic and you need control fast.

 Multi-Project Reset Checklist infographic (10 minutes) for Project Managers